 A: The Greater Fort Lauderdale Convention & Visitors Bureau actively works with Broward County emergency management officials who keep in constant contact with the National Hurricane Center, based in South Florida.
 The CVB provides official updates to hotel management in the event there is a need to evacuate.
-Information regarding lodging availabilities located inland from the beach is provided to beach and waterfront hotels that would receive possible evacuation orders.
-If there is a storm threat, check with the hotel's front desk, visit the Greater Fort Lauderdale Convention & Visitors Bureau website at sunny.org/visitors/hotels or, while in the area, call the visitor assistance line at (877) 664-4774.
+Information regarding lodging availability located inland from the beach is provided to beach and waterfront hotels that would receive possible evacuation orders.
+If there is a storm threat, check with the hotel's front desk and visit the Greater Fort Lauderdale Convention & Visitors Bureau website hotels section at sunny.org/visitors/hotels.
 Should a storm threaten, for safety reasons, visitors are always asked to evacuate beachfront and waterfront hotels temporarily until a hurricane warning is lifted.
 Although emergency officials will err on the side of caution, evacuation orders are only given if there is a significant storm threat.

 Q: I'm visiting Greater Fort Lauderdale and there is an order to evacuate the hotel I am staying?
 Where can I go and how do I get there?

 A: There are several options.
-Check with the front desk or hotel concierge to see if there is availability at another hotel further inland?
-The Greater Fort Lauderdale Convention & Visitors Bureau works cooperatively with area hotels to advise beach and waterfront hotels of hotel availability for visitors requiring evacuation due to a hurricane warning issued in the area.
-Also the CVB's housing services department has sets up a special hotel hotline (877) 664-4774 to provide hotel availability for visitors needing to relocate.
-These numbers are published in advisories sent to hotel management and posted on the Greater Fort Lauderdale website at sunny.org/visitors/hotels.
+Check with the front desk or hotel concierge regarding availability at another hotel further inland.
+The Greater Fort Lauderdale Convention & Visitors Bureau works cooperatively with area hotels to advise on available vacancies in the area.
+The CVB's housing services department will also post information on the Greater Fort Lauderdale website at sunny.org/visitors/hotels.

 Q: I have immediate plans to travel to Greater Fort Lauderdale, but an evacuation has been ordered for the area I am scheduled to stay.
 Can I continue with those plans?